nmemranhussain/E-commerce_1/README.md

 ## ROI Improvement

+- ROI Calculation Framework:
-ROI Calculation Framework:The Expected Value (EV) and ROI for each customer-action pair are calculated as:
+The Expected Value (EV) and ROI for each customer-action pair are calculated as:
 Expected Value = (P(Conversion) * Marginal Revenue) - Cost of Action (Where P(Conversion) is the uplift probability predicted by the model stack.)

 ### Optimal Action Mix by Total EV (from risk_action.csv):